connorbowen/apiq-mvp/docs/TDD_QUICK_START.md

 ---

 **Remember**: The critical MVP blocker (multi-step workflow generation) has been successfully resolved!
 The system now generates complex multi-step workflows from natural language descriptions.
-Focus on P1 features for UX simplification and onboarding improvements.
+UX simplification has been completed!
+Focus on P1.1 and P1.3 features for workflow templates and single API operations.